joannashao/2048/README.md

 - You can save the state of my application by clicking "OK" button.
 Note that game itself does not get saved

 - You can load the state of my application by clicking "View Record List" button.

+##Phase 4: Task 2
+I chose to test and design a class that is robust.
+The update method in GameRecord class throws the ImpossibleScoreException.
+In actionPerformed method in Game class, if a ImpossibleScoreException is caught, the console out prints the stacktrace.